N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

 - A color of #323232 which is like a medium darker gray
 - font size of 16px
 - line-height (which is the space that separates text vertically between lines) and helps with reading comprehension.
-- And text-decoration set to `none` (to remove extra styles like underlines, upper lines, etc.)
+- And text-decoration set to `none` (to remove any extra styles like underlines, upper lines, etc.)

-This rules only applies to the `.main-wrapper`, which is a class selector (we'll be explaining what class selectors are further more in the next section) for now jus remember how is called.
+This rules only applies to the `.main-wrapper`, which is a class selector (we'll be explaining what class selectors are further more in the next section)

 #### Formating